PluieElectrique/fimfic-comment-tweaks/README.md

 ### Cosmetic

 * Expanded quote links are grayed out
-* Quote links to the parent are underlined
+* When there are multiple quote links in an child comment, the link to the parent comment is underlined
 * Removed 150ms delay to show comment when hovering over quote link

 ## Legal